-This course will examine the relationship between ideals of peace, justice, health and sustainability and the practices we adopt in human organizations, including the United Nations, and formal governmental entities, as well as corporate and informal forms of organization, to better understand human potential in terms of social-ecological-cultural systems, and to envision comprehensive strategies for achieving the goals of the triple bottom line: a more inclusive equitable, economically feasible and environmentally sustainable future for all or as you know them: profit, people, and planet.
+This course will examine the relationship between ideals of peace, justice, health and sustainability and the practices we adopt in human organizations, including the United Nations, and formal governmental entities, as well as corporate and informal forms of organization, including ourselves within the framing of human potential within social-ecological-cultural systems, for peace, justice, sustainability and health.
+In doing so, we envision comprehensive strategies for achieving the goals of the triple bottom line: a more inclusive equitable, economically feasible and environmentally sustainable future for all: profit, people, and planet, with emphasis on climate/water justice.

 The course emphasizes active, engaged learning.
-We will adopt an engaged stance as an action-learning/ action research community, forming "teams" in order to design, create, develop and where possible, implement strategies for "Future Peace".
+We will adopt an engaged stance as an actionlearning/ action research community, forming "teams" in order to design, create, develop and where possible, implement strategies for "Future Peace".
 Business plays a key role in human affairs and in the life of the Planet.
-We will look for synergies, using the United Nations Development Goals (SDGs) adopted in September 2015; the UN Declaration on Human Rights, the UN Declaration on the Rights of Indigenous Peoples, the Final report of the Canadian Commission on Truth and Reconciliation, and a range of other sources, experts, and crowd-sourcing strategies.
-In particular, we will investigate what Community Wealth Building strategies can be deployed to guide us towards a truly democratic economy.
+We will look for synergies, using the United Nations Development Goals (SDGs) adopted in September 2015; the UN Declaration on Human Rights, the UN Declaration on the Rights of Indigenous Peoples, the Final report of the Canadian Commission on Truth and Reconciliation, and a range of other sources, experts, and crowd-sourcing strategies, including the Participedia.net research community.
 We will continuously put what we learn into practice, and will innovate as we explore.
-Climate change, human rights and corporate crimes will be major substantive concerns for the course in 2023, in association with the SDGs.
+Climate change, water and reconciliation will be major substantive concerns for the course in 2024, in association with the SDGs, and recent developments in water, climate and reconciliation.

-COVID-19, Black Lives Matter, and Self-Governance will provide critical standpoints for our work together.
-Collective outreach for peaceful change to respond to climate change, social inequality and learning how to shift to solidarity as a practice for sustainability will be major focus points for the course in 2023.
+Climate/water justice, COVID-19, Black Lives Matter, and Self-Governance will provide critical standpoints for our work together.
+Collective outreach for peaceful change to respond to climate change, water security and learning how to shift to solidarity as a practice for sustainability and peace will be a major focus for the course in 2024.